translusion/translusion-blog/content/stories/machine-learning.md

 - [Implementation of a Modern Machine Learning Library](https://medium.com/@Jernfrost/implementation-of-a-modern-machine-learning-library-3596badf3be).
 We look under the hood of Flux, to see how it is implemented.
 Flux is a machine learning library based on automatic differentiation of any regular Julia function.
 This is the modern approach to ML.
 - [Recognize Handwriting Using an Artificial Neural Network](https://medium.com/better-programming/handwriting-recognition-using-an-artificial-neural-network-78060d2a7963).
 Introduces standard neural network concepts such as perceptrons, layers and activation functions using the Flux ML library.
 - [Working with and emulating References in Julia](https://medium.com/@Jernfrost/working-with-and-emulating-references-in-julia-e02c1cae5826)
+- [Working with Data in Tables for Machine Learning](https://medium.com/@Jernfrost/working-with-data-in-tables-for-machine-learning-6d7e1bb5bcd7).
+A lot of the data you are going to feed into your Machine Learning algorithms will come in the shape of tables or data frames.
+Hence to do machine learning it is useful to have a good handle on how to manipulate data in tables, as well as visualizing that data with a plotting library.

 ## Mathematics Relevant to Machine Learning